"How am I doing today as a leader?"

 Leading Teams with Positivity

 Pollyanna optimists are dangerous.
 They underestimate the intensity of effort a task requires and tell us everything will be okay regardless of the facts.
-But the data clearlys shows that adding positivity motivates people and is key to growing relatability: to your work and makes all the difference.
+But the data clearlys shows that adding positivity motivates people and is people and is key to creating a culture of performance, improvement and learning.
+You will learn about:

-• The science of positivity and realistic optimism
+Applying the science of positivity and realistic optimism in daily interactions